 Ribbed mussels, known as tshecomah, were abundant in the brackish estuarine marshes around Jamestown.
 It appears that rawrenock (mussel shell beads) were made by Indian women living and working at James Fort.
-Jamestown Rediscovery archaeologists have recovered evidence of each step of the bead making process, including almost 2,000 of the beads themselves.
+Jamestown Rediscovery archaeologists have recovered evidence of each step of the bead making process, including over 5,000 of the beads themselves.

 Once harvested, the shells were broken into small pieces (called perew) and formed into semi-round disks.
 The hole in the center was made using a stone drill (called a mananst).
 The grinding action reduced breakage, which was essential because shell is very prone to shatter.
 The drilled beads were then strung and abraded on a rock until they were approximately the same size and shape.